ASSIST (student exchange organization): History

 ASSIST was founded in 1969 by Paul G. Sanderson, Jr., then Suffield Academy’s Director of Admissions, who wanted to enrich American independent secondary schools through an international educational community.
 Sanderson began with a class of 13 students and started ASSIST as an educational and cultural exchange program to bring talented young men and women to study in the United States on one-year scholarships.

 From its original base in Germany, ASSIST has expanded to numerous other countries and has brought students from nations underrepresented in member schools’ student bodies.

 After the death of Sanderson, Kenneth and Betsy Lindfors were appointed to lead ASSIST.
 During their 13-year tenure, ASSIST expanded substantially.
 Following their retirement, the ASSIST Board of Directors named Robert and Anne Stanley as the third leadership team in ASSIST's history.
-Today, Robert Stanley continues as President, joined by Martin Milne as Vice President for School and Family Relations, and Meg Milne Moulton as Vice President for Marketing & Communications.
+Today, Martin Milne serves as President, with Bill Mena as Director of School Relations.

-To date, more than 4,300 students from 51 countries have become ASSIST Scholars.
+To date, more than 6,100 students from 51 countries have become ASSIST Scholars.

 Scholar selection

 ASSIST's recruitment and interview teams travel around the world interviewing potential program candidates.
-In 2013, from a pool of 1,650 applications, 725 finalists were invited to an interview, and 161 were accepted as ASSIST Scholars.
+In 2024, from a pool of 1,000 applications, 874 finalists were invited to an interview, and 171 were accepted as ASSIST Scholars.

 Over 90% of ASSIST students earn honors or high honors academic standing each year.
 Students are also selected to make contributions to the artistic, athletic, community service and other extracurricular programs and to share their own cultural backgrounds.
-In the class of 2013/2014, ASSIST scholars come from 20 countries, including Somaliland, and have fluency in three languages on average.
+In the class of 2024/2025, ASSIST scholars come from 21 countries, including Somaliland, and have fluency in three languages on average.
 Their talents range from award-winning athletes to championship debaters to nationally recognized musicians.